 Completion of quizzes, lecture with group discussion, and focused skill-building role-play exercises will comprise the majority of class sessions.
 The role of the instructors will be to: present an overview of selected topics from the readings, provide additional reading material and learning resources with up-to-date research findings, encourage active participation in discussions of the material, guide the role-play exercises and provide timely performance feedback.
-Expectations for students are to attend class fully prepared, read assigned materials prior to class in preparation for lecture, participate actively in discussions, and embrace the role-play exercises so as to allow assessment of one's basic clinical skills.
+Expectations for students are to attend class fully prepared, read assigned materials prior to class in preparation for quizzes and lectures, participate actively in discussions, and embrace the role-play exercises so as to allow assessment of the basic clinical skills of students.